iamsingularity/ad-ldap-test-server/README.md

-## Free Active Directory / LDAP Test Server
+## How to test against Active Directory and LDAP

 This is hosted on Microsoft Azure inside a small VM.